ysong02/Codes/Project_Game_Pascal/readme.md

-A game written by language Pascal, a story-line game which is played by choosing different options and trigger different endings.
+A game written in language Pascal, a story-line game which is played by choosing different options and trigger different endings.